xspin/CellularAutomataSchedulingAlgorithm/README.md

 # CellularAutomataSchedulingAlgorithm

-An Algorithm in my paper《Parallel Scheduling Algorithm based on Cellular Automata》
+An algorithm in《Parallel Scheduling Algorithm based on Cellular Automata》

 2015/3